-II.
-RELATED WORK
+2. RELATED WORK

-In a wireless network with symmetric links only, a hidden node is generally defined as a node out of the range of the sender and in the range of the receiver [5].
+Several potential problems and issues of wireless ad hoc networks with unidirectional links have been addressed in [7] and [8].
+One of the important issue is the hidden node problem, which becomes more complicated with the existence of unidirectional links.
+In a wireless network with symmetric links only, a hidden node is generally defined as a node out of the range of the sender and in the range of the receiver [9].
 According to this definition such a node is hidden from the sender but exposed from the receiver.
-The hidden node problem can be solved by a RTS-CTS handshake mechanism proposed by MACA

-[6] (RTS stands for Request to Send and CTS for Clear to Send).
+The hidden node problem can be solved by a RTS-CTS handshake mechanism proposed by MACA [10] (RTS stands for Request to Send and CTS for Clear to Send).
 However, in a heterogeneous wireless ad hoc network, a hidden node should be defined as a node out of the range of the sender and whose range covers the receiver.
 According to this definition, a hidden node is hidden from the sender and possibly hidden from the receiver as well.
-The RTS-CTS handshake mechanism is not a solution for such networks since a CTS packet may not be able to reach hidden nodes.
+The RTS-CTS handshake mechanism is not a solution for such networks since a CTS packet may not be able to reach all hidden nodes.

 Several solutions to the hidden node problem in a heterogeneous wireless ad hoc network exist.
-[1] proposes that a node rebroadcasts a CTS packet if it is received from a lowpower node.
+Poojary et al. [1] proposes that a node rebroadcasts a CTS packet if it is received from a low-power node.
 To decrease the probability of collisions, each node waits a random number (1 ...
 6) of SIFS (Short Inter-Frame Spacing) periods before transmitting a CTS packet.
-[2] made several improvements relative to [1]: (i) not only CTS but also RTS packets are rebroadcasted; (ii) nodes with a CTS packet to rebroadcast, first sense the medium and transmit only if the medium is not busy; and (iii) only high-power nodes rebroadcast RTS or CTS packets.
-The solutions proposed by [1] and [2] can lead to inefficient use of the channel if nodes are misclassified as hidden nodes.
+Fujii et al. [2] made several improvements relative to [1]: (i) not only CTS but also RTS packets are rebroadcasted; (ii) nodes with a CTS packet to rebroadcast, first sense the medium and transmit only if the medium is not busy; and (iii) only high-power nodes rebroadcast RTS or CTS packets.
+The solutions proposed by [1] and [2] can lead to the inefficient use of the channel if nodes are misclassified as hidden nodes.
 In such situations, nodes that could have been active are silenced due to misclassification, severely degrading the channel utilization.
 [1] and [2] routinely assume routing over symmetric links so that the sender is able to receive both CTS and ACK packets.
 In the presence of asymmetric links, however, the sender might not receive the CTS or ACK packets, thus the sender cannot trigger the transmission of DATA packets, and does not know whether a transmission was successful or not.
-The MAC protocol to be presented in Section III is designed to handle these situations as well.
+The MAC protocol to be presented in Section 3 is designed to handle these situations as well.